anki-code/xonsh-cheatsheet/README.md

 ### Install xonsh with package and environment management system

 Because of xonsh is a Python-based shell you have to understand what you're doing and where.
-The common mistake is to expect that xonsh that was ran in one environment will work in another just after activation the new environment.
+The common mistake is to expect that xonsh was executed in one environment will work in another just after activation the new environment.
 But let's understand the case step by step.

 #### How to understand the xonsh location

-Before you will install and use xonsh with package manader and virtual environment you should remember how to detect python, xonsh and packages locations from current xonsh instance:
+Before you will install and use xonsh with package manager and virtual environment you should remember how to detect python, xonsh and packages locations from current xonsh instance:

-Where is Python:
+Where is Python that used for running current xonsh instance:
 ```xsh
 which python
 # /opt/homebrew/bin/python